Fight a Denied Workers' Compensation Claim

 In personal injury cases, compensation is not limited to loss of wages and medical costs.
-Should a third party be found liable for your injuries, you may be able to recover damages for a wide range of financial and non-financial losses, including:
+Should a third party be found liable for your injuries, you may be able to recover damages for a wide range of losses, including:

 • Medical expenses